 7. Wireless and Cordless Phones

 Wireless and cordless phones provide mobility within a specific area.
-While cordless phones typically rely on a base station connected to a landline or VoIP system, wireless IP phones operate via Wi-Fi, allowing users to move freely throughout a building without losing connection And that's really what it comes down to..
+While cordless phones typically rely on a base station connected to a landline or VoIP system, wireless IP phones operate via Wi-Fi, allowing users to move freely throughout a building without losing connection Most people skip this — try not to..

 These phones are commonly used in: